The department's mission is to educate students to create health, well-being and environmental resilience through design in the public realm.

 CAREER PATHS OF GRADUATES

 Our MLA alumni work in positions and industries ranging from public agencies to private firms and non-profit groups.
 Employers include the National Park Service and municipal parks and planning departments in metro Denver and Colorado’s mountain communities.
-Graduates also enter positions with respected local design firms such as Civitas, Inc., and Wenk Associates, as well as nationally based firms such as Hargreaves Associates, AECOM, Design Workshop, OLIN, and Raymond Jungles.
+Graduates also enter positions with respected local design firms such as Civitas, Inc., and Wenk Associates, as well as nationally based firms such as Hargreaves Associates, AECOM, Design Workshop, OLIN, Peter Walker Partners, and Snohetta.
 Several alumni are principals and senior associates in these prominent firms.
 Alumni also joined faculty at respected landscape architecture programs across the country, including Colorado State, Iowa State, and Kansas State universities.
 Finally, innovative and entrepreneurial students have started their own landscape architecture and design build companies, or have used their design skills to create jobs that suit their unique passions.

 Students have extensive opportunities for civic engagement, including paid internships at the college’s Colorado Center for Community Development (CCCD) and the Learning Landscapes program whose mission is to build public places that support the well-being of children through increased exercise, access to open space and community gathering places, experiencing and working in gardens, and more.
 At 96 schoolyards and counting, Learning Landscapes has provided Denver's children with great places to play.